-In addition, disease modifying treatments (DMTs) are offered including Interferon-beta in all its available formulations, Glatiramer acetate, Natalizumab, Dimethyl fumarate, Teriflunomide, Fingolimod, and Alemtuzumab.
-Recently approved oral DMTs such as Fingolimod are expected to become available in the near future.
-DMTs are aimed at reducing the inflammation and the accumulation of neurological impairment over time.
+We also provide Disease Modifying Treatments (DMTs) including Interferon-beta in all its available formulations, Glatiramer acetate, Teriflunomide, Dimethylfumarate, Fingolimod, Natalizumab, Alemtuzumab, Cladribine, and Ocrelizumab.
+DMTs are aimed at reducing inflammation in the brain and spinal cord and the accumulation of neurological impairment over time.

-Professor Constantinescu also runs a monthly neuroimmunology clinic, in which he sees patients with other diseases of the nervous system caused by a dysfunction of the immune system.
-These include CNS vasculitis, sarcoidosis, and Behcet's disease.
-He is also the Director of the MS Clinical Trial Unit of the University of Nottingham, which was founded in 1995.
+Our Neuroimmunology clinics treat patients with other diseases of the nervous system caused by a dysfunction of the immune system.
+These include, for example, nervous system vasculitis, sarcoidosis, and Behcet's disease.